codefresh-io/cap-docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 ---
-title: "Advanced Workflows with Parallel steps"
+title: "Advanced workflows with parallel steps"
-description: "Learn how to create complex workflows in Codefresh with step dependencies"
+description: "Create complex workflows in Codefresh with step dependencies"
 group: codefresh-yaml
 toc: true
 ---

 Codefresh is very flexible when it comes to pipeline complexity and depth.

 You can easily create:

- * Sequential pipelines where step order is same as the listing order in yaml (simple)
+ * Sequential pipelines where step order is the same as the listing order in YAML (simple)
  * Sequential pipelines that have some parallel parts (intermediate)
  * Parallel pipelines where step order is explicitly defined (advanced)

 With the parallel execution mode, you can define complex pipelines with fan-in/out configurations capable of matching even the most complicated workflows within an organization.

->Notice that in Codefresh parallel execution is unrelated with [stages]({{site.baseurl}}/docs/codefresh-yaml/stages/).
+>In Codefresh, parallel execution is unrelated to [stages]({{site.baseurl}}/docs/codefresh-yaml/stages/).
 Stages are only a way to visually organize your pipeline steps.
 The actual execution is independent from the visual layout in the logs view.

 Before going any further make sure that you are familiar with the [basics of Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).

 Codefresh offers two modes of execution:

-1. Sequential Mode (which is the default)
+1. Sequential mode (which is the default)
-1. Parallel Mode
+1. Parallel mode

 ## Sequential execution mode

 The sequential mode is very easy to understand and visualize.

-In Sequential mode the Codefresh execution engine starts from the first step defined at the top of the `codefresh.yml` file and executes all steps one by one going down to the end of the file.
+In sequential mode, the Codefresh execution engine starts from the first step defined at the top of the `codefresh.yml` file, and executes all steps one by one going down to the end of the file.
 A step is either executed or skipped according to its conditions.

-The condition for each step is only examined **once**.
+>The condition for each step is only examined **once**.

 `YAML`
 {% highlight yaml %}